 This situation applies to both Raw Transaction Filters and Raw User Filters.

-Though it may sound odd, at some point you’ll likely need to create an empty filter.
-That is, a Filter that includes all possible transactions or users and filters nothing out.
+Though it may sound odd, you’ll likely need to create an empty filter at some point.
+That is a Filter that includes all possible transactions or users and filters nothing out.

 To write such a filter, use the following JSON: